 The taking, posting, or sharing of photos, videos, or audio recordings of any NGFS community member without express permission from the student's parent/guardian or the community member is prohibited.
+This includes not posting names on social media sites or anywhere else, without express consent from the student or community member.
 Photos or videos taken as a part of a class or for specific school promotional purposes will respect the family's privacy preferences that they have specified.